-· The existence of green segment is beneficial to manufacturer as well as retailer, as it increases their profits.
-Therefore, managers need to perform sound market survey to identify the green segment and their willing-
+• The existence of green segment is beneficial to manufacturer as well as retailer, as it increases their profits.
+Therefore, managers need to perform sound market survey to identify the green segment and their willingness to pay, hence identify the magnitude of green-leveldemand-expansion coefficient.